 Tubing down one of Colorado’s many scenic rivers is a great way to spend a hot, sunny day.
-Enjoy an adrenaline-pumping ride down some whitewater or a take it easy with a float down a gentle, lazy river.
-All of these locations are open to kayaks.
+Enjoy an adrenaline-pumping ride down some whitewater or take it easy with a float down a gentle, lazy river.
+These locations are open to kayaks and you’ll often see stand up paddle boarding (SUP) as well.

 Guide to River Tubing, Kayaking & SUP in Colorado